Way Out West (duo): 1992–97: Way Out West

 In the early 1990s, the duo met in a record store that Nick Warren was working in, and discovered their similar direction in music.
 They then initially produced music under the names Sub-Version 3 and Echo while also releasing remixes as Way Out West, as a side-project.
 Following the success of their remixes, Way Out West became their main project and the duo signed a deal with Deconstruction Records.

 Way Out West began releasing singles in 1994, including "Shoot", "Montana", and "Ajare".
-"Ajare" became a club hit, initially peaking at #52 in the UK Dance Chart that year.
+"Ajare" became a club hit, initially peaking at No. 52 in the UK Dance Chart that year.
 In 1996, the duo released another two singles: "Domination", and the UK Top 15 hit, "The Gift" (which sampled Joanna Law's cover version of "The First Time Ever I Saw Your Face").
 "The Gift" would later be used for the title theme of the MTV television show True Life.

 On 1 September 1997, the duo released their eponymous debut studio album, Way Out West.
-The album included most of their previous singles, and also spawned the singles "Blue" (a reinterpretation of the theme from the film Withnail and I), and a 1997 re-release of "Ajare", which achieved greater success than the original, charting at position #36 in the UK.
+The album included most of their previous singles, and also spawned the singles "Blue" (a reinterpretation of the theme from the film Withnail and I), and a 1997 re-release of "Ajare", which achieved greater success than the original, charting at position No. 36 in the UK.

 2000–02: Intensify

 On 27 November 2000, Way Out West released their single, "The Fall", (which sampled Coldcut's cover of "Autumn Leaves") through BMG; the former parent company of the group's previous label Deconstruction (defunct in 1998).
-"The Fall" peaked at #61 on the UK Singles Chart and was followed by the group's final release on BMG, the UB Devoid EP.
+"The Fall" peaked at No. 61 on the UK Singles Chart and was followed by the group's final release on BMG, the UB Devoid EP.
 Two of the EP's tracks would later go on to feature on their then-upcoming album.

 On 20 August 2001, Way Out West released their second studio album, Intensify.
 The album's release was marked by a move from the defunct Deconstruction Records to Distinctive Records, and a change in their sound, from club instrumentals and sampled vocals to a mixture of club tracks and original songs.
 Singles from the album included "The Fall", "Mindcircus" (which reached number 1 in the UK Dance Chart), and the club hit "Intensify".
-"Activity" from this release also appeared in the 2001 PlayStation 2 game Kinetica and Paul van Dyks album The Politics of Dancing.
+"Activity" from this release also appeared in the 2001 PlayStation 2 game Kinetica and the Paul van Dyk album The Politics of Dancing.